djl/cmd/README.markdown

 shrt can read your current Shortwave files.

-**Note:** shrt is pretty much untested and probably full of security holes.

 # Usage
 Upload shrt.php, point your browser to it and follow the instructions.
 See shrts.txt for example usage.